Mark070707/Software-Engineering-Portfolio/week11_requirements.md

 Tested that the UI is updated after deleting an alert.
 Tested that the method handles null or invalid input.

+## Code Review
+I did 2 code reviews this week which is 1 more than usual.
+I know im not perfect at revieing other peoples code yet but definatle improving.
+I did not see any code smells and only code good coding practices.

+My code was revied, my feedback was that there is too many unnessassary comments to explain my code.
+I dissagreed with the feedback, i felt that there just to much going on in the code and it needs short explanations to help an other developer understand what is going on with ease.

 ## Reflection
 Over the past weeks, my journey in contributing to our team project on GitHub has been